liuxin0824/BCV-LR-discrete/README.md

 [4]Value-Consistent Representation Learning for Data-Efficient Reinforcement Learning.
 AAAI 23 [5]Mask-based Latent Reconstruction for Reinforcement Learning.
 Neurips 22 [6]Learning to act without actions.
 ICLR 24

+Adding some ablation experiments would be more helpful in explaining what factors make BCV-LR more effective than previous works.
+For example, a) the impact on performance of whether the representation learning part is directly frozen after pre-training or updated with L_la or L_ft and b) the impact on performance of not updating the latent action predictor in the online phase.